mckinneymorgan/Word-Counter/README.txt

 tmpRun.out: Contains output of student designed wordCount program.
 May invoke with 'cat' in the command prompt.
 Displayed after using 'make run'.

-Makefile: Present for easy user compilation of wordCount.cpp.
+Makefile: Initial code provided by Dr. Finkel, with minor modifications.
+Present for easy user compilation of wordCount.cpp.